sniperkit/snk.fork.fabric/README.md

 So, while it is possible to use fabric to perform dirty reads and writes, etc. It is not the purpose of fabric to be full-proof, but rather to empower the developer to more easily implement full-proof (as defined by the spec of the system) concurrency control in their software.

 Actually, the purpose of behavior avoidance is *not* to disallow a behavior from being designed into the system, but rather to be able to verify more easily that a certain behavior (or lack of behavior) exists in the system design.

+### Built-in Verifiers

+There are already some built-in verification methods in the fabric package.
+For dependency graphs we check things like:

+- `CycleDetect()`; which ensures that the graph is a DAG
+- `TotalityUnique()`; which ensures that all UIs are totality-unique
+- `Covered()`; which ensures that every node and edge in the CDS has been addressed
+- `CheckVUIDependents()`